 10. Read books.
 Read the paper.
 Watch the news.
 Be well informed.
 These are more small talk topics that can be discussed when conversation lulls.

 11. Be okay with not buying all the new upgrades.
-I have been driving the same car for all of my 20s.
+I have been driving the same car for all of my twenties.
 My cell phone is 3 generations behind.
 Technology and automobiles will continually upgrade and get better.
 Don’t be sucked into the mentality that you must have the next best thing.
 I guarantee that 6 months down the road, there will be something newer and better.
 Your money is better spent on traveling, saving for a house, or paying down your student debt.

 12. Unexpected events will pop up in your life and throw you off your game.
 This is normal.
 It sucks and I’m letting you know that you will get through it.
 I planned on living in my apartment and working at my little part-time job until I graduated from nursing school.
 Then I was informed that my company was closing and that my best friend was getting married in a few months time.
 I moved back in with my parents.
 Not what I was expecting.
 But you know what, it’s been wonderful, and it works.

 13. Learn to be comfortable with public speaking.
 I’m not saying you have to love it, but in this day and age, I promise there will be a time when you will be speaking to a group of people of at least 8 or more.
 Every time during nursing school when we had a presentation, I’d roll my eyes and wonder when I’d ever be using public speaking in nursing.
 Then I got my first nursing job and GUESS WHAT?
 I teach classes to non-medical staff frequently.
-My last class size was 16 and my projector wouldn’t work.
+My last class size included 16 people and my projector wouldn’t work.
 I had to wing it with my PowerPoint presentation.
 Praise God I had had practice with public speaking.
 If you have a fear of public speaking, I strongly advise you figure out a way to overcome it.

 14. If your gut tells you to go after something, or quite the opposite, listen!
 My gut feeling about working in the ICU after graduation was a HECK NO. I’m grateful I wasn’t offered the job.
 If I had the chance to do it all over, I would have applied to a completely different unit or an entirely different setting.
 Intuition is a wonderful thing, please don’t ignore it.